August 10, 2021

 A recent report Gartner predicted that by 2025, 85% of infrastructure strategies will be hybrid compared to just 20% at the start of the decade.
 But it’s a challenge to integrate the edge, the cloud and the core, because of all the components involved – edge compute capability, network connectivity, software.
 And there’s rapid change in the tools and technology to manage all that.

 It’s not easy for the enterprise to adapt to this on its own.
-DXC is helping companies through the challenge, with our Enterprise Technology Stack that includes ITO, cloud and other critical end-to-end data center technologies.
+DXC is helping companies through the challenge, leveraging our ITO, cloud and other critical end-to-end data center technologies.

 - Data center and public cloud connections will get faster.

-High-speed, low-latency connections between traditional data centers and the public cloud will become the norm.
+High-speed, low-latency connections between traditional data centers and public cloud will become the norm.

 Several DXC data centers already have this in place, as do many co-location providers.
 Having data centers very close in proximity to public cloud providers’ access points is optimal for high-speed connectivity with public cloud providers, the hyperscalers.